monowai/flockdata.org/ab-engine/README.md

   "callerRef":"myRef",

   "log": {
-           		 "what": "{"BusinessData": "Your Text", "nestedObject": {"serviceMessage": "kool for kats"}}" }
+           		 "what": {"BusinessData": "Your Text", "nestedObject": {"serviceMessage": "kool for kats"}}
+  }
 }'
 ```